LightDE: A Lightweight Method for Eliminating Dangling Pointers

 \subsubsection{Pointer Mapping}

 In this section, we explain our method for mapping static pointers to runtime pointers.

 \textbf{Heap Pointer Mapping} Before introducing our method for mapping heap pointers, we use an example to illustrate the relationship between static heap pointers and runtime heap pointers.
 Suppose there are two objects, $o1$ and $o2$.
 The $f$ field of $o2$ points to the object $o1$.
 In static analysis, $o1$ and $o2$ correspond to two allocation points, which may correspond to many runtime objects.
+Therefore, $o2.f$ corresponds to multiple heap pointers at runtime.
 Our mapping method involves allocating a data structure for each static object based on the pointer analysis results during program compilation.
 The data structure records the heap pointers pointing to the object.
-Since the addresses of heap pointers cannot be determined during compilation, we record the static identifier of the object containing the heap pointer and the offset of the heap pointer within the static object in the data structure.
-When an object is released, our method for eliminating heap pointers that point to the released object is to check the heap pointers at the same offset location in the runtime objects corresponding to the static object containing the heap pointer.
+Since the addresses of heap pointers cannot be determined during compilation, we record the static identifier of the static object containing the heap pointer and the offset of the heap pointer within the static object in the data structure.
+When an object is released, our method for eliminating heap pointers that point to the released object is to check the heap pointers at the same offset location in the runtime objects corresponding to the static object that contains the heap pointers.
 If we cannot determine the exact offset of the heap pointer within the object, we check all the object's pointer fields to see if they point to the freed object.